The Fan Theorem, its strong negation, and the determinacy of games: The formal system

+Kleene has shown that $\mathbf{CT}$ is true in the model of $\mathsf{BIM}$ given by the computable functions.
+He provided \textit{K\'almar-elementary} functions $\tau,\psi$ satisfying the above conditions.
 Note that our formulation of $\mathbf{CT}$ is cautious and somewhat weaker than the usual one.
-We do not require that the set $\{(e,n,z)|\tau(e,n,z) = 1\}$ coincides with Kleene's set $T$, but only ask that the set behaves appropriately.
-A similar `abstract' approach to Church's Thesis has been advocated by F.~Richman, see \cite{richman83} and \cite{bridgesrichman}.
+We do not require that the set $\{(e,n,z)\mid\tau(e,n,z) \neq 0\}$ coincides with Kleene's set $T$, but only ask that the set behaves appropriately.
+A similar `abstract' approach to Church's Thesis has been advocated by F.~Richman, see \cite{richman83} and \cite[Chapter 3, Section 1]{bridgesrichman}.

-\textit{Kleene's Alternative (to the Fan Theorem)}, $\mathbf{KA}$:
+\subsubsection{Kleene's Alternative (to the Fan Theorem), $\neg!\mathbf{FT}$:}